raspberrypi/pico-setup/test/README.md

 1. Start from a fresh OS image.
 1. Start the SSH service if necessary: `sudo /sbin/service ssh start`
 1. Push down the contents of the pico-setup repo from your dev host: `scp -r ~/git/raspberrypi/pico-setup/ pi@pi4:`
-1. SSH to the test host and execute the setup: `pico-setup/pico_setup.sh`
+1. SSH to the test host and execute the setup: `ssh pi@pi4 pico-setup/pico_setup.sh`
-1. Test the setup: "ssh pi@pi4 pico-setup/test/test"
+1. Logout to pick up env variables and test the setup: `ssh pi@pi4 pico-setup/test/test`

-### Raspberry Pi OS Full (32-bit) on Raspberry Pi 4B
+### Raspberry Pi OS (32-bit) on Raspberry Pi 4B
 This is the baseline platform, what most users will have.

 Write fresh SD card with Raspberry Pi Imager.

-### Raspberry Pi OS Full (64-bit) on Raspberry Pi 4B
+### Raspberry Pi OS (64-bit) on Raspberry Pi 4B
 If all of the dependencies (APT repo, etc) are in good shape, this should work the same as the 32-bit OS, since we don't do anything explicitly for one or the other.

 Write fresh SD card with Raspberry Pi Imager.

 ### Raspberry Pi OS Lite (32-bit) on Raspberry Pi 4B
-Should be the same as the full OS, but doesn't attempt to install VS Code, because there will be no XWindows.
+Should be the same as the full OS.
+Currently, this will install Visual Studio Code, but that may change.

 Write fresh SD card with Raspberry Pi Imager.